 No. The NHS logo can only be used by NHS organisations, or on services and information that the NHS has had some involvement in.
-This is to protect the NHS from being seen as the source of materials that have not originated from the NHS.
+This is to protect the NHS from being seen as:

 If producing material in partnership with another organisation then that organisation can use the NHS logo on any material relating to the joint venture only.

 No. You will need to give a high-resolution of your logotype out to third parties, such as designers and printers, who are producing work on your behalf.

 Yes, you can view the NHS colour palette.

 Yes.
 There is no restriction on the colour of paper stock you can use to print your leaflets on.
 When you are printing on coloured paper your logotype should always be in black.

 Yes, you can print on a coloured background, as long as the colour is from the NHS colour palette.